Digizuite/stackreference-readonly-reproduction/readme.md

 When you have two stacks—a *parent* and a *child*—where the child references the parent via a `StackReference`, moving both stacks to a different organization can cause the child’s deployment to fail.
 This happens because the `StackReference` isn’t updated to reflect the new organization, even though its underlying value has changed.
 The `StackReference` is created using a variable, but modifying that variable does not produce a diff, so the child’s stack remains tied to the old reference.

+In order to use this program make sure you have a working pulumi cli and two organization.
+First run the program setting up the stacks, next transfer the stacks to the desired organization and run the program again while inserting your new organization name